lawnjunk/learnyounix/colordiff.md

 > compare files line by line

 `colordiff <flags> <file one> <file two>`

 Colordiff will compare two files line by line and tell you how they differ.
-You
+You can use it to compare to source files and see if their contents differ.

-# inportant flags
+# important flags
 * `-u` output 3 lines of unified context
 * `-y` get output with side by side output

+# examples
 ``` sh
 # print the lines of a file that differ and
 # the three lines above and below for context